-The conflict in Syria is entering its seventh year.
-As tens of thousands flee Aleppo while the fragile ceasefire holds, we urgently need your help to support deeply traumatised children making their escape.
+The conflict in Syria is entering its eighth year.
+We urgently need your help to support deeply traumatised children who've made their escape.

 Please donate now.